AndroidIDEOfficial/AndroidIDE/README.md

 - [George Fraser](https://github.com/georgewfraser) for
   the [Java Language Server](https://github.com/georgewfraser/java-language-server)

-And all the developers who have contributed to this project.
+Thanks to all the developers who have contributed to this project.

 ## Contact Us